hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 ##### Tertiary best practices

-- If a tertiary action is necessary it should not be grouped with the button set of primary and secondary actions.
+- If a tertiary action is necessary it should not be grouped with the button set of primary and secondary actions, as button grouping should be determined by functionality.
-  - Button grouping should be determined by functionality; since the primary and secondary buttons are performing related (inverse) functions they are grouped.
-In the case of a tertiary button within a Modal, it’s function is generally unrelated to the primary and secondary actions and therefore shouldn’t be grouped in the same way.
 - Common examples of tertiary actions include:
     - Linking to external documentation
     - Linking to another related area or function within the application; best used to help the user better understand or collect the information needed to interact with the Modal.

 #### Action content guidelines

-!!!
-Info

-Buttons in a Modal should follow the same content guidelines covered in the [button component](/components/button).

-!!!

 **Modal actions should be concise and not written as sentences**

 - Most of the time one or two words are adequate for an action, air on the side of simplicity whenever possible.
 - The expected function of the action (positive/negative, confirm/cancel) is reinforced by the button type and visual language expressed within.
+- Buttons in a Modal should follow the same content guidelines covered in the [button component](/components/button).

 !!!
 Do